-I’ve learned that for a egg bake casserole that doesn’t sink, limp or taste too eggy these “secret ingredients” are a must!
+I’ve learned that for an egg bake casserole that doesn’t sink, limp or taste too eggy these “secret ingredients” are a must!

 Yep.
 Ricotta cheese.
 I know it’s a bit weird, but the results are fantastic!
 The ricotta cheese makes the texture more like a souffle than an eggy frittata.
 It’s so light and airy!

 TIP: Look for the full fat, ricotta cheese.
 I find it works best.
 If you have any leftover ricotta cheese you can also use it for my light and fluffy Lemon Ricotta Pancakes or my Crepe-Style Manicotti recipe.

 A little bit of flour in your egg bake casseroles gives them great structure.
-This makes them easier to slice and prettier to present on a plate.
+This makes it easier to slice and prettier to present on a plate.

 A little baking soda is also the ticket for a nice consistent lift for your egg casserole that doesn’t deflate as soon as you remove it from the oven.
 This also contributes to the light and airy texture as well.

 At this stage, you really could use any cheese you like.

 But I find the combination of crumbled goat cheese and freshly grated parmesan is a wonderful compliment to the fresh herbs.

 I like to use a mixture of herbs (dill, parsley, and chives) but really even just one of these herbs will make this egg casserole taste great!